Tim Raines: Recovery and return

 Raines was signed by the Yankees as a free agent on February 1, 2000, but was released on March 23.
 On December 21, Raines was signed by the Expos.
 At the Expos home opener in 2001, Raines received what he described as the longest and loudest standing ovation in his entire career, resulting in the pitcher walking him on four pitches.
 With limited playing time, Raines batted .308, with a .433 on-base percentage and a .436 slugging percentage.
 That same year, he was inducted into the team's Hall of Fame.

 Raines underwent surgery on May 31 due to a left shoulder strain, and spent time rehabilitating with the Expos Triple-A club, the Ottawa Lynx.
 On August 21, 2001, Raines and his son, Tim Raines Jr., became the first father-son pair to play against each other in an official professional baseball game, when the Lynx played the Rochester Red Wings (the two had faced each other earlier in the year during spring training).

 Raines returned to the major league club on August 22.

 On October 3, the Expos traded Raines to the Baltimore Orioles, thereby permitting Raines to play in a major league game with his son.

-On October 4, Raines Jr. played center field and Raines Sr. played left field for Baltimore, becoming the second father and son team to play for the same major league team (a feat previously accomplished by Ken Griffey Sr. and Ken Griffey Jr.).
+On October 4, Raines played left field for Baltimore and Raines Jr. played center field, becoming the second father and son team to play for the same major league team (a feat previously accomplished by Ken Griffey Sr. and Ken Griffey Jr.).

 Raines played his last season in 2002 with the Florida Marlins.
 He is one of only 29 players in baseball history to date to have appeared in Major League baseball games in four decades, was the last active player who was involved with the Pittsburgh drug trials, and also the last MLB batter to wear a batting helmet with no ear flap.
-(Julio Franco, who retired in 2007, was also eligible to wear a batting helmet with no ear flap, but preferred to do so.)
+(Julio Franco, who retired in 2007, was also eligible to wear a batting helmet with no ear flap, but preferred not to do so.)